C00271692/DataScience/DataScienceSem2/CNNSignLang.md

 128ms/step - accuracy: 0.0430 - loss: 3.8280 - val_accuracy: 0.0357 - val_loss: 3.7973 - learning_rate: 0.0010

 20. Without making majour changes to the architecture of the block i dont think ill be able to achieve anything with the other activation functions.
 The main issue with these AFs is the vanishin gradient, while the relu doesnt have this effect at all, because the gradient doesnt shrink in magnitude, unlike in tanh and sigmoid (where the gradient can only be multiplied by 0.25 / <1 )

+21. Setup a basic CNNTest notebook that will run our trained model on test samples and see how well our trained model predicts these samples (in Test).
+Essentially here we will actually compare the trained kernels on the test jpg by sliding it accross and measuring the accuracy (all done with tensorflow under the hood)